Damai-SHAKTI/Android-Mod-Menu-dll/README.md

 # Android-Mod-Menu-dll
-My mod menu when I used to do unity game modding
+My mod menu when I used to do unity game modding. <br/>
+You can still use it if the game is build as mono